 Once you’ve arrived on the stunning and expansive grounds of Wawel Castle, take a stroll around to observe all the different structures and their elaborate designs.
 Wawel Castle is a must-see landmark in Krakow, not only because of its political and historical importance but also because it is a visual representation of the evolution of architecture and design in Poland dating back to the 14th century.

 Additionally, it is home to many incredible exhibits, including one of the most stunning collections of art in Poland.
 At the castle, you can simply stroll the grounds for free, pay to do a tour of the castle’s interior, pay an admission fee to the art exhibitions, or all three!
-The choice is completely up to, depending on your interests and budget.
+The choice is completely up to you, depending on your interests and budget.

 Sample Homemade Vodka